iamkanishka/HTML-Practice/Readme.md

 14. Description Lists in HTML.
 Understand about dl, dt, dd elements in HTML
 15. BlockQuote and q Element with Cite Attribute for showing quotations in the HTML Content - HTML
 16. Represent Programming Code with HTML Elements like Code, Pre, kbd, var and Samp Elements - HTML
+17. Creating HyperLinks with A Element, href, title attributes for navigating between pages - HTML